kanthorlabs/kanthorq/website/docs/002-guides/001-insert-events.md

 ### The `Subject`

 The Subject field is a crucial part of an event's structure.
 It allows you to organize your events in a hierarchical manner, similar to the concept of [NATS Subject-Based Messaging](https://docs.nats.io/nats-concepts/subjects).
-If you're familiar with RabbitMQ, you can think of it as being similar to a[Routing Key](https://www.rabbitmq.com/tutorials/tutorial-five-go#topic-exchange), which determines how messages (or in this case, events) are routed to different consumers.
+If you're familiar with RabbitMQ, you can think of it as being similar to a [Routing Key](https://www.rabbitmq.com/tutorials/tutorial-five-go#topic-exchange), which determines how messages (or in this case, events) are routed to different consumers.

 For example, if you are working with events related to order updates, you can define a subject like `order.updated`.
 This allows you to easily organize all events that deal with order updates under a single subject.
 You can also define more granular subjects depending on your needs.